Phase transitions in non-linear urns with interacting types: Proofs for the cyclic case

 If $\beta>4$, then by Lemma \ref{stability} $(\frac13,\frac13,\frac13)$ is linearly unstable, so as in Proposition \ref{convergence} it will follow that it is a limit with probability zero if we have positive expectation of the positive part of the component of the noise in any given direction.
-In fact, the same argument as in Proposition \ref{convergence} will work here, so we can conclude that $\bar{x}(n)$ has probability zero of converging to a stationary point.
-It follows that the limit set must be a periodic orbit or a connected union of periodic orbits, completing the proof of Theorem \ref{cyclicmain}.
+In fact, the same argument as in Proposition \ref{convergence} will work here, except that the explicit bounds for the $\tilde{u}_i$ must be replaced by the fact that in a neighbourhood of $(\frac13,\frac13,\frac13)$ there will exist $\delta$ such that $\delta<\tilde{u}_i<1-\delta$ for each $i$, giving $\kappa=\delta^2/\sqrt{6}$.
+So we can conclude that $\bar{x}(n)$ has probability zero of converging to a stationary point, and it follows that the limit set must be a periodic orbit or a connected union of periodic orbits, completing the proof of Theorem \ref{cyclicmain}.